 A welcome revolution is coming to Project Management.

-It seeks to overthrow 1950's top-down, delivery focused project management model.
-It seeks to bring "Communities and Communication" to the core of project management which has historically remained hinged to Scope, Cost and Time.
+It seeks to overthrow 1950's top-down, delivery focused project management model and bring "Communities, coordination and Communication" to the core of project management which, historically, has remained hinged to Scope, Cost and Time.

-At the core of revolution is "Bourgeoisie" (the communities) who are seeking greater information and increased role in shaping, designing, delivery and ‘Benefits Realisation' of projects.
+Communities are seeking greater information and increased role in shaping, designing, delivery and ‘Benefits Realisation' of projects.
 They do not want to be just the passive recipient of the project outcomes.
 They seek to be more connected, more collaborative and more communicative.
 Social media has given communities a voice - an assertive voice!

 How will the case study benefit the AIPM conference participants?

-The case study will emphasise the growing power of communities fuelled by the rise of social media, growing awareness of how government works and the community's greater access to government information.
+The case study will emphasise the growing power of communities fueled by the rise of social media, growing awareness of how government works and the community's greater access to government information.

 It will show how Communication can be a powerful force in shaping and delivering the project.